 In this chapter we review the laws of Newtonian mechanics.
-We set the stage with inertial frames and the Galilean transformation, move on to Newton's celebrated three laws of motion, present a catalogue of forces that are commonly encountered in mechanics, and end with a review of dimensional analysis.
+We set the stage with inertial frames and the Galilean transformation, and then present Newton's celebrated three laws of motion for both single particles and systems of particles.
+We review the three conservation laws of momentum, angular momentum, and energy, and illustrate how they can be used to greatly simplify problem solving.
+We catalogue the forces that are commonly encountered in mechanics, and end by presenting the enormously useful technique of dimensional analysis.
 All this is a preview to a relativistic treatment of mechanics in the next chapter.